Best NVMe SSD Enclosure product boxes Best NVMe SSD Enclosure product boxes

 Better Performance: Orico 20 Gbps M.2 NVMe Enclosure

-Orico NVMe enclosure contentsIf your computer is equipped with a USB 3.2 Gen 2×2 port, you may still want to max out the interface.
-Sequential transfer rates of more than 2,000 MB/s are better than 1,000 MB/s, after all, and will speed up your workstream if it includes moving lots of large files, such as video projects.
+Orico NVMe enclosure contentsIf your PC is equipped with a USB 3.2 Gen 2×2 port or better, you may still want to max out the interface.
+Sequential transfer rates of more than 2,000 MB/s are better than 1,000 MB/s, after all, and will speed up your workstream if it includes moving large files such as video projects.

-USB4 Thunderbolt enclosureThe fastest SSD enclosures for consumers currently operate at 40 Gbps of bandwidth over USB4 or Thunderbolt.
-They tend to target Mac users since this is the only platform where 40 Gbps USB ports are widely available.
-However, a small but increasing amount of high-end PC motherboards and laptops come with USB4 connectivity.
+USB4 Thunderbolt enclosureThe fastest external NVMe SSD enclosures on the consumer market currently achieve 40 Gbps of bandwidth over USB4 or Thunderbolt.
+For now, these high-speed enclosures mainly cater to Mac and high-end PC users since these are the only platforms where 40 Gbps USB ports are widely available.
+However, an increasing share of new high-end PCs feature USB4 connectivity.

 As for enclosures that match these specifications, there are several Thunderbolt-based variants on the market such as the Acasis TBU401.
-This one uses an Intel JHL7440 Thunderbolt 3 controller and offers sequential performance of around 2,700 MB/s when equipped with a high-end NVMe SSD.
+This one uses an Intel JHL7440 Thunderbolt 3 controller and offers sequential performance of around 2,700 MB/s when equipped with a sufficiently fast NVMe SSD.
+Like most of it’s competitors, it’s also larger than most USB 3.2 Gen 2 enclosures due to additional components and cooling requirements.

 Compatibility: Interface, M.2 Keying & Sizes